ouspg/ouspg-open/about/facts.md

 professionals, and software developers from over 20 organizations - National Cyber Security Centre of Finland, Finnish Defense Forces, F-Secure, and Ericsson to name a few.

+## 5.1.4

+On security research, we proactively collaborate with other national research groups from academia, as well as from the industry.
+One example of this kind of activity is the bi-annual Finnish Vulnerability Researcher Meeting workshop, where over 250 security researchers from 84 organisations share information.